Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Partially Observed Setup

-is continuous over the space of wide-sense admissible policies $\Gamma_{WS}$. \item[(ii)] There exists an optimal control policy in $\Gamma_{WS}$. \item[(iii)] For every $\epsilon > 0$, there exists a piece-wise constant control policy in $\Gamma_{WS}$ which is $\epsilon$-optimal. \end{itemize}
+as a function of policies is continuous over the space of wide-sense admissible policies $\Uws$. \item[(ii)] There exists an optimal control policy in $\Uws$. \item[(iii)] For every $\epsilon > 0$, there exists an ordinary piece-wise constant control policy in $\Uws$ which is $\epsilon$-optimal. \end{itemize} \end{theorem}